folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 You can customize the package’s coverage dates to match your holdings by setting a new start and/or end date.

+## Exporting a package

+Note: There will be a 10,000 title limit when exporting a package detail record.
+You will need to use the Titles accordion's search within feature to filter to 10,000 titles maximum.
+The package detail export will honor your **Filter titles** search and filter selections.

+1. Find the package you want to export and select it.
+2. In the **Package record** window, click **Actions > Export package (CSV).**
+3. From the **Package fields to export** drop-down list, you can select the following eHoldings information for export: Access Status Type, Agreements, Automatically Select titles, Custom Coverage, Holdings status, Notes, Package Content Type, Package Id, Package Name, Package Type, Provider Id, Provider Name, Proxy, Show To Patrons, and Tags.
+4. From the **Title fields to export** drop-down list, you can select the following eHoldings information for export: Access Status Type, Agreements, Alternative title(s), Contributors, Coverage statement, Custom Coverage, Custom Embargo, Custom label, Description, Edition, Holdings status, ISBN_Online, ISBN_Print, Managed coverage dates, Managed Embargo, Notes, Peer reviewed, Proxy, Publication Type, Publisher, Show To Patrons, Subjects, Tags, Title ID, Title name, Title Type, and URL.
+5. Click **Export.**
+6. The export will appear in the [Export manager app](/docs/export-manager).

 ## Deleting a custom package